drewstopherlee/plex-docs/docs/overseerr/requests.md

 ## Making Requests

 You can search for new movies and series using the search bar at the top of the screen.
-You can also browse popular movies/series using the tabs on the left of the screen or in the various sections of the home screen.
+You can also browse popular movies/series using the tabs on the left (or bottom) of the screen or in the various sections of the home screen.

 :::tip